 easy deviled eggs

 Always a crowd pleaser, deviled eggs are a favorite appetizer and this recipe is extra easy!
 Hard boiled eggs have their yolks scooped out and then mixed with mayo and tangy seasonings, before being piped back into the whites.
-Perfect for Easter, and great for any holiday gathering.
+Perfect for Easter or any holiday gathering.

 Save this recipe!